 Insurance is an intangible asset; that is to say you don’t get anything physical for your money (like if you were buying from a shop), instead you get a promise that in return for your money the insurers will cover you should certain events or risk happen.
 You do however receive certain documentation and we aim to explain just what those documents are:

 Your very first point of contact will no doubt be a request for a quotation.
-Once we have given you your very competitive insurance premium verbally, we will send out to you via email or post your Quotation.
-The Quotation will take the form of a letter from us detailing the premium, Your Quotation Schedule which details what we have quoted on, your Statement of Facts (mentioned separately) your Key Facts (mentioned separately) Our TOBA (mentioned separately) and finally a Summary of Cover (mentioned separately) You should read all these documents carefully as they detail the information you have provided us and we have quoted on; any mistake may adversely effect your cover.
+Once we have verbally advised you of our very competitive insurance premium, we will confirm the Quotation via email or post.
+The Quotations will take the form of a letter from us detailing the premium, the Quotation Schedule detailing what we have quoted on, the Statement of Facts (mentioned separately), the Key Facts (mentioned separately), Insurance Product Information Document (or IPID for short) and our Terms of Business (mentioned separately).
+You should read all these documents carefully as they detail the information you have provided us and what we quoted on; any mistake may adversely affect your cover.

 Statement of Facts SOF

-The Statement of facts or SOF is a detailed statement of what information you have provided us with.
-It has replaced what was the proposal form.
-It is basically what we have provided a quotation on and any mistake or omission may adversely effect your cover.
-You need to check through this thoroughly and let us know if they are any mistakes or omissions.
+The Statement of Facts or SOF is a detailed statement of the information you have provided us with and has replaced what was the Proposal Form.
+We have provided our Quotation based on this information and any mistake or omission may adversely affect your cover.
+You therefore need to check this document carefully and let us know if there are any mistakes or omissions.

 The Key Facts are designed to provide you with key information about how we choose your insurance product, whether we charge a fee, how we are regulated and what to do if you have a complaint.
 Full terms and conditions can be found in the policy wording.

 These are the Terms of our Business.
 It’s how we do business and sets out the terms on which we agree to act for our clients and contains details of our regulatory and statutory responsibilities.
 Please read through it carefully and get back to us should you have any queries.

 New Business Schedule